 - Adaptive Leadership Training program for the Federation of Community Legal Centres to assist them in the recruitment and retention and fostering of leadership skills in lawyers in community legal centres which service people experiencing disadvantage in the community.

-- Immediate past Co-Convener and current member, Federation of Community Legal Centre’s (Victoria) Human Rights Working Group.
+- Immediate past Co-Convener and member (until end 2017) Federation of Community Legal Centre’s (Victoria) Human Rights Working Group.

 - ANU College of Law's Law Reform and Social Justice Advisory.